 Dayr Yasin was a village located on the eastern slopes of a hill at a hight of 800 meters and a wide view to all sides.
-The village was facing the western outskirts of Al Quds (Jerusalem), separated by a valley with terraces planted with fig, almond and olive trees.
-At the northern end of the valley there was a road linking Dayr Yasin to Al Quds and to the main road between Al Quds and Jaffa, which ran about two kilometers north.
-The word „Dayr“ (monastery) is not unusual for the name of a Palestinian village, especially since Dayr Yasin was located close to Al Quds.
-At the southwestern end of the village was a large ruin simply known as „Dayr“.
+The village was facing the western outskirts of Jerusalem, separated by a valley with terraces planted with fig, almond and olive trees.
+At the northern end of the valley there was a road linking Dayr Yasin to Jerusalem and to the main road between Jerusalem and Jaffa, which ran about two kilometers north.
+The word “Dayr“ (monastery) is not unusual for the name of a Palestinian village, especially since Dayr Yasin was located close to Jerusalem.
+At the southwestern end of the village was a large ruin simply known as “Dayr“.

 It is not known, when exactly the population moved to the site of Dayr Yasin.
 The village was named in honor of Sheikh Yasin, whose tomb is in a mosque located just outside the village.
 By 1870, an Ottoman village list indicated 13 houses and a population of 48, though the list only counted men.

-During the First World War, the Turks fortified the hilltop of Dayr Yasin as part of the defense system for Al Quds.
+During the First World War, the Turks fortified the hilltop of Dayr Yasin as part of the defense system for Jerusalem.
 On December 8, 1917, forces led by General Allenby stormed these fortifications.
-On the following day Al Quds fell to the British.
+On the following day Jerusalem fell to the British.
 Until the 1920s, Dayr Yasin was largely dependent on agriculture for livestock farming.
 The building boom under the British Mandate transformed the foundations of its economy.
-The area surrounding Dayr Yasin is rich in limestone, the preferred building material in Al Quds.
+The area surrounding Dayr Yasin is rich in limestone, the preferred building material in Jerusalem.
 Since the beginning of the Mandate, the village residents have invested in large quarries along the secondary road leading to the city.
 This has developed the industry of quarrying and cutting stones.
 By the late 1940s there were four stone crushers functioning in the village.
 The industry encouraged wealthy villagers to invest their money in transporting stones while others became truck drivers.
-In 1935, a local bus company was established in a joint venture with the neighboring village of Lifta (Al Quds District).
-As Dayr Yasin flourished, its houses spread from Al Hara to the top of the hill on which it was built, and eastward towards Al Quds.
+In 1935, a local bus company was established in a joint venture with the neighboring village of Lifta (Jerusalem District).
+As Dayr Yasin flourished, its houses spread from Al Hara to the top of the hill on which it was built, and eastward towards Jerusalem.

 Dayr Yasin's population rose from 428 in 1931 to 750 in 1948.
 The number of houses in the same period rose from 91 to 144.
 During the Ottoman era, the relations between the village and its Jewish neighbors were good, especially in the early period, when Arabic-speaking Sepharic Yemenite Jews constituted the majority of the neighboring population.
 However, these relations deteriorated with the growth of Zionism, particularly during the arab general strike in 1936-1939.
 Relations picked up again during the economic boom years of full employment of World War II.
 Thus, by 1948, Dayr Yasin was a flourishing, relatively prosperous village with a relatively peaceful connection to its Jewish neighbors, with whom much business was done.